LaunchCodeEducation/gis-devops/src/project-requirements/zika-client-rest/index.rst

 Initialize Map Notes
 --------------------

-Finally in your index.js, or wherever you first initilzie your Open Layers map object, you will need to initialize map notes with the following JavaScript code:
+Finally in your index.js, or wherever you first initialize your Open Layers map object, you will need to initialize map notes with the following JavaScript code:

 .. sourcecode:: javascript